 - Using the Amplitude Platform: helpful definitions

 1. Create an Amplitude Account.
 Go to https://amplitude.com and sign up for an account.
-You should be directed to the following web page, where you should enter in the email you wish to associate with your Amplitude account:
+You will be directed to the following web page, where you should enter the email you wish to associate with your Amplitude account:

 2. Verify your email.
 You will receive an email from Amplitude to verify your email address.

 3. Create an Organization.
 You will then be directed to our demo organization.
 If you wish to just explore the demo, then click the "Start Exploring" option.
 If you want to create an organization, then click the "I'm Ready" button.
 This will allow you to create a new organization and within each organization, you will be able to create multiple projects.
 Your company should have one organization in Amplitude but can have multiple projects within that organization, so the name of your organization should be the name of your company.

 4. Create a Project.
 Once you have created an organization, you will be directed to the Projects page.
 Here, you can create your projects.
 Each project in Amplitude will have its own separate API Key.
 For example, you can have one iOS project and one Android project within your organization and have your iOS app and your Android app send data to the respective API Key.
 IMPORTANT NOTE: We highly recommend creating a test project or a dev environment for each production project in order to test your instrumentation.
 Click the "Create Project" button to create your first project.
 You will immediately receive an API Key, which you can find directly on the new project's setup page.